Rock Creek Fishing Report 7/13/26

 - Woolly Buggers

-- Small olive or black streamers
+- Small olive streamers